HackboxGames/HackboxServer/README.md

 ⚠️ This project is still in development. ⚠️

+ℹ️ Updated documentation will be available soon. ℹ️

 This is the server for the Hackbox project.
 Looking for the client?
 [Click here](https://github.com/HackboxGames/HackboxClient)
 ## Installation